mcfletch/listener2/README.md

 * get basic working dictation into arbitrary applications working [done]
 * create a control-panel application [started]
 * create punctuation and control short cuts and phrases  [started]
-* track interaction and key press events to allow for pauses in dictation without jamming words together
+* track interaction and key press events to allow for pauses in dictation without extra spaces
+* send special keys (tab, enter, and modifiers to start with)
 * create a "correct that" GUI (with other predictions and free-form editing)
 * create a control panel allowing for one click toggling of listening
 * cut down the container to a more reasonable size
-* allow for switching language models for different programming contexts
+* allow for switching language models for different programming contexts and providing current-context hints such as class methods, modules, etc from the language server
+* maybe create an IBus service for the core code

 ## Installation/Setup